 The comparative study of termite sheetings and the surrounding soil indicated that the sheetings had the highest nutrient content.
 Its total mineral nitrogen and potassium were increased in termite worked material compared to the original material (Table 7.2).
 This confirms the findings of Basppa and Rajagopal (1991) who measured higher mineral nitrogen and potassium in termite sheetings made on cattle dung than in surrounding soil.
 In our experiment, the treatments were not significantly different for NO3-, NH4+ and total P but were significantly different for total mineral nitrogen, K and organic carbon.
-The mean values of NO3-, NH4+ and total P were higher in termite sheetings made on cattle dung plots contained more NO3- and NH4- than the surrounding soil.
+The mean values of NO3-, NH4+ and total P were higher in termite sheeting made on straw than in the bulk soil under the straw mulch.
+Sheetings made on cattle dung plots contained more NO3- and NH4- than the surrounding soil.
 The total mineral nitrogen, NO3-, NH4+ and total P were higher in termite sheetings made on straw because the